 - Audit and Compliance Committee oversees the integrity of the financial reporting of the Company and its compliance with applicable legal and regulatory requirements.
 It also oversees our internal controls and compliance activities.
 The committee regularly discusses our major financial and business risk exposures and certain contingent liabilities and the steps management has undertaken to monitor and control such exposures.
-The committee also has responsibility for the oversight of the management of cybersecurity risks and is briefed on a quarterly basis by the Company's Chief Information Security Officer ("CISO") regarding such risks, as discussed further below. - Compensation Committee oversees risks relating to our compensation policies and practices. - Nominating and Corporate Governance Committee oversees risks relating to succession planning and governance structures in addition to environmental, social and governance ("ESG") issues.
+The committee also has responsibility for the oversight of the management of cybersecurity risks and is briefed on a quarterly basis by the Company's Chief Information Security Officer ("CISO") regarding such risks, as discussed further below. - Compensation Committee oversees risks relating to our compensation policies and practices. - Nominating and Corporate Governance Committee oversees risks relating to succession planning and governance structures in addition to ESG issues.
 The committee receives quarterly updates on the Company's ESG efforts in addition to related industry trends.

-The Company's Chief Risk Officer reports to and works with the Board to assess, monitor, and mitigate risks that arise in the course of our business.
-In addition to our Chief Risk Officer, the Chief Financial Officer,

-General Counsel, Chief Accounting Officer, Internal Audit team and CISO are key personnel responsible to the Board for the planning, assessment, and reporting of risks.
-The Board reviews an assessment of, and a report on, our risk profile delivered by the Chief Risk Officer on a regular basis.
+The Company's Chief Risk Officer ("CRO") reports to the Chief Legal Officer and works with the Board to assess, monitor, and mitigate risks that arise in the course of our business.
+In addition to our CRO, the Chief Financial Officer, Chief Legal Officer, Chief Accounting Officer, Chief Ethics and Integrity Officer, Internal Audit team and CISO are key personnel responsible to the Board and/or the Audit and Compliance Committee for the planning, assessment, and reporting of risks.